hdrapin/apple-trademark-scraper/README.md

 ## Important Notes

-	•	The trademarks and service marks are the property of Apple Inc..
+- The trademarks and service marks are the property of Apple Inc..
-	•	This script does not modify or infringe upon any intellectual property rights.
+- This script does not modify or infringe upon any intellectual property rights.
 It only provides publicly available information in a structured format for easier analysis.

+  This script does not modify or infringe upon any intellectual property rights.
+It only provides publicly available information in a structured format for easier analysis.

+If you plan to use the extracted data for commercial or legal purposes, ensure you comply with Apple’s Terms of Use. https://www.apple.com/legal/internet-services/terms/site.html